INSIDE: Roam the Gnome’s Complete Guide to the National Dinosaur Museum Canberra.

 (Bribery is a tactic we call upon when in desperate situations like this.)

-The Dinosaur Museum has free kids activities during the holidays.
+Look out for free kids activities during the holidays.

 The Dinosaur Hunt where visitors can search the displays for answers to our prehistoric quiz and win a real fossil to take home